Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 It could be argued that this mod improves performance since it simulates the factories based on power, input & output alone.
 It falls to the player to use common sense, and to not simulate an entire SPM factory in here and just feed it what it wants.

+# why depend on factory planner?

+Well as you can see my data stage mod failed due to complexity reasons, easier to let another mod do the work, i just read the finished result from the gui.

 # licences

 - the files under `./graphics/` and their prototype defintions are MIT licenced to MagmaMcFry (original author) and notnotmelon (fork maintainer)